pippinbarr/itisasifyouweredoingwork/press/README.md

 * Meier, Allison.
 [A Browser Game Recreates the Tedium of a 1990s Office Job](https://hyperallergic.com/390914/pippin-barr-it-is-as-if-you-were-doing-work-game/).
 Hyperallergic.
 18 July 2017.
 * Kaczmarczyk, Karolina. [pippin barr: it is as if you were doing work](http://www.next-level.org/details/pippin_barr_it_is_as_if_you_were_doing_work/#/).
 Next Level.
 18 July 2017.
+* Machiavelli, Gui.
+[IT IS AS IF YOU WERE DOING WORK (REVIEW)](http://ilu.servus.at/issue11.html).
+Persuasive Labor Union Special Issue #2 "The Entreprecariat".
+10 September 2017.

 ### Radio